Distressing Furniture: 6 Techniques Anyone Can Do

 One way to distress painted furniture is to use 220 grit sandpaper.
 I like 220 grit sandpaper the best because it doesn’t remove the paint too quickly or too slowly.

-sanding green milk painted dresser with 220 grit sandpaper
+distressing furniture with 220 grit sandpaper technique

+For a less distressed look, I like to use 400 grit sandpaper.
 For more of a distressed look, you can use coarse sandpaper like 80 grit or 100 grit sandpaper.
 Or you can put 220 grit sanding discs onto a power sander.
+Learn more about the best sandpaper for furniture painting options here.

 white painted french dresser with heavy distressing from power sander